AmaniAppNest/nv-quantum-sensor-simulator/README.md

 pytest
 ```

-The tests provide a reproducible numerical baseline as the physical and control models become more sophisticated.
+The tests provide a reproducible numerical baseline for the coupled mechanical and quantum-simulation components.

 ---